twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **FontCreatorSetup.exe** – Used to reinstall the program (the download is also available on the High-Logic website with a form to enter your name and email address or with the link to the direct download).
 * **FontCreator.tip** – Contains the tips in the Tip of the Day Window.
 If removed, this window appears blank.
 * **glyphlist.dat** – Contains the Adobe glyph list.
 Old versions have the same list but duplicates **xi** to U+0000.
 * **glyphnamesnew.dat** – For version 7.0 and above, contains the default glyph names when opening existing fonts and when you generate glyph names on the Glyph Properties dialog.
+Prior to FontCreator 12 another file (`glyphnames.dat`) was used, but that one is now obsolete.
 * **guidelines.dat** – Created automatically after exit.
 Includes guidelines used in Glyph Edit window and Guideline Options.
 * **kern_filename.txt** – For old versions of FontCreator, stores the legacy kerning pair data for each font whereas filename is the name of each font.
 * **previewtext.dat** – For version 3.0 until 6.0, controls the text used in Test Font Window.
 Text in `TFONTTESTFORM` is restored to factory defaults if removed.